Is your financial belt tightening as your actual belt is tightening? Unfortunately, Weight Watchers isn't free.

 But, Weight Watchers can be expensive.
 Sometimes after not losing weight for a few weeks, paying for Weight Watchers can feel downright silly.

-If you're short on dough, the first thing I suggest is trying to follow the program after you've learned it on your own or with a friend.
-With just a notebook and the informational books they provide you can get pretty far.
+If you're short on dough, the first thing I suggest is trying to follow the program for three months.
+After you learn the program with a notebook and the informational books they provide you can get pretty far.

 The key is finding something that works for you and it may be a combination of technology, cookbooks, and friends.